Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Finetuning (or transfer-learning) is the process of tweaking a model trained on a large dataset, to your particular (likely much smaller) dataset.
 To use a Task for finetuning:

-1. Download and set up your own data (pytorch dataloaders or lightning datamodules work)
+1. Download and set up your own data (pytorch dataloaders or lightning datamodules work).
-2. Init your task
+2. Init your task.
-3. Init a flash (or lightning trainer)
+3. Init a flash (or lightning trainer).
-4. call trainer.finetune
+4. call trainer.finetune.
-5. Use your model!
+5. Use your model.

+|

+Here's an example of finetuning.

 .. code-block:: python